yuzhouhe2000/Video_Conference_Enhancer/README.md

 A software that receive audio & video input and enhance them in real time.
 Possible application: meeting (using feedback loop in apps like Zoom) and speech/lecture recording/streaming.
 The software will denoise the received audio, adjust EQ and enhance the audio performance based on video infomation.
 In addition, it can do digital zoom or control a pan-tilt camera based on video information.

-This is the capstone project of EE434 at USC.
+This is a capstone project of EE434 at USC.

 Team: Michael Pozzi, Matt Baseheart, Yuzhou He